kenny-zetaris/Documentation/fusion/fusion-quick-start.rst

 There are typically two ways to connecting Fusion DB cluster :

-Psql from the linuc command line
+Psql from the linux command line

 *   psql -p 20004 -h localhost postgres